 The winner is selected by everyone in the Institute through a public vote.

 Laetitia Chauve’s image, with support by Simon Walker and Chieko Itakura from the Institute’s Imaging facility.
 This picture is a scanning electron micrograph of the head of an adult C. elegans worm magnified by 7,190 times.
 The raw image is greyscale but has been coloured by hand to highlight the six symmetrical inner lips (yellow/red) surrounding the opening of the mouth and the amphids (primary chemosensory organs; blue).
 Debris and/or bacteria (which C. elegans eat) have been coloured purple.
 Laetitia, a member of the Casaneuva lab, studies C. elegans to investigate the link between diet and ageing.

 Katie Young's image depicts a mouse intestinal organoid stained for actin (red), nuclei (blue), smooth muscle actin (green) and beta catenin (white).
 The Sharpe lab uses organoids to study the role of phosphatases in the gut.
 The organoid on the right shows several crypts which have developed from the mouse intestinal stem cells.

 Célia Raimondi’s image of colourful C. elegans.
 The image shows DNA staining (DAPI) of a mutant strain of Caenorhabditis elegans.
-C.elegans, a tiny nematode worm, is one of the model systems used at the Institute and is used by the Casanueva group in the Epigenetics research programme to investigate the link between metabolism and ageing.
+C.elegans, a tiny nematode worm, is one of the model systems used at the Institute to investigate the biology of ageing.
 The image has been modified for colour using the ImageJ image processing software.

 This year's winning image is by Laetitia Chauve and shows C. elegans worms labelled with a fluorescent protein and imaged using a confocal microscope.
 C. elegans is a really useful system for our research because we can monitor fluorescent reporters of gene expression in vivo and study inter-individual variability in stress response gene expression in isogenic individuals.